-Make a list of the voids (unmet needs) your former partner left behind.
+When a partner leaves, we may have a gap in having our needs met.
+To help, make a list of the voids (unmet needs) your former partner left behind.
 For example, they listened to work problems (needs: felt validated, accessed problem solving), they were someone to go to brunch with (need: company), they were going to be travelling companion (need: adventure).
 Then think about all the ways you can now realistically meet your needs either through yourself or others.
 For example, seeking a mentor, initiating regular catch ups with uplifting friends, or engaging in solo travel.
 Seeking opportunities to meet your needs again will help you grow around the grief.

 Spend an afternoon with your Happy Child mode

 What brings you joy independent of a partner?
 What activities are doing when you are at your happiest?
 The answer to these questions will let you know how to get back into the Happy Child mode (the joyful part of ourselves).
 For me it’s making playlists (cue my upbeat heart break list playlist).